BAC TSR-2

-The TSR-2 was the victim of ever-rising costs and inter-service squabbling over Britain's future defence needs, which together led to the controversial decision in 1965 to scrap the programme.
-It was decided to order an adapted version of the General Dynamics F-111 instead, but that decision was later rescinded as costs and development times increased.
-The replacements included the Blackburn Buccaneer and McDonnell Douglas F-4 Phantom II, both of which had previously been considered and rejected early in the TSR-2 procurement process.
-Eventually, the smaller swing-wing Panavia Tornado was developed and adopted by a European consortium to fulfil broadly similar requirements to the TSR-2.
+The decision to cancel the TSR-2 programme came about out of ever-rising costs and inter-service rivalry over Britain's future defence needs.
+It was decided to order an adapted version of the General Dynamics F-111 instead, but that decision was also later rescinded as costs and development times of that aircraft increased as well.
+Operationally, the roles intended for the TSR-2 were taken up by other aircraft, such as the Blackburn Buccaneer and McDonnell Douglas F-4 Phantom II, both of which had been considered and rejected early in the TSR-2 procurement process.
+Eventually, the smaller swing-wing Panavia Tornado was developed by a European consortium and introduced during the 1980s to fulfil broadly similar requirements to the TSR-2.

-Development
+Background

-Operational environment
+Previous designs

-The introduction of the first jet engines in the late-World War II period led to calls for new jet-powered versions of practically every aircraft then flying.
+The introduction of the first jet engines in the late-World War II period led to calls for new jet-powered versions of existing aircraft.
 Among these was the design of a replacement for the de Havilland Mosquito, at that time among the world's leading medium bombers.
-The Mosquito had been designed with the express intent of reducing the weight of the aircraft in order to improve its speed as much as possible.
-This process led to the removal of all defensive armament, improving performance to the point where it was unnecessary anyway.
-This high-speed approach was extremely successful, and a jet-powered version would be even more difficult to intercept.
+The Mosquito had been designed with reduced weight to improve its speed.
+This led to the removal of all defensive armament, improving performance to the point where it was unnecessary.
+This approach was extremely successful, and a jet-powered version would be even more difficult to intercept.

 This led to Air Ministry specification E.3/45.
 The winning design, the English Electric Canberra, also dispensed with defensive armament, producing a design with the speed and altitude that allowed it to fly past most defences.
-The design's large wings gave it the lift needed to operate at very high altitudes, placing it above the range where even jet powered fighters were able to intercept it.
-The Canberra could simply fly over its enemy with relative impunity, a quality that made it naturally suited to aerial reconnaissance missions.
+The design's large wings gave it the lift needed to operate at very high altitudes, placing it above the range where jet fighters could intercept it.
+The Canberra could fly over its enemy with relative impunity, making it suited to aerial reconnaissance missions.
 The design was so successful that it was licensed for production in the United States, one of very few such cases.
 The Martin RB-57D and RB-57F American-built reconnaissance subtypes further extended the wings up to a 37.5 m span for extremely high altitude capabilities.